Robert-Hughes/SanctuaryPlayer/README.md

 (Run from this folder) E:\Programming\google-cloud-sdk\bin\gcloud.ps1 --project sanctuary-player run deploy sanctuary-player --source . --region europe-west1 --allow-unauthenticated

+This is also configured to run automatically when committing to the main branch on GitHub, using GitHub Actions.

 Note we are using europe-west1 (Belgium) as it supports simpler custom domains, and is lower CO2 than the London region.

 TODO: